SaiTejaLamkam/DBSNG/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.

-For Demo purpose deployed the project in firebase : [Application URL](https://ngdemo-290b9.web.app) version 12.1.4.
+For Demo purpose deployed the project in firebase : [Application URL](https://ngdemo-290b9.web.app).

 ## Libraries Used
 1. "@ng-bootstrap/ng-bootstrap": ^10.0.0